Delta Air Lines Baggage Fees 2020: What To Expect

 Delta Air Lines Checked and Carry-On Allowances

-Before your trip, it’s a good idea to find out how many checked bags you’ll be entitled to and how many carry-ons you’ll be allowed to bring on your flight.
+Before your trip, it’s a good idea to find out how many checked suitcases you’ll be entitled to and how many carry-ons you’ll be allowed to bring on your flight.
 One of the nice things about flying with Delta Air Lines is that they include 1-2 checked bags with most of their available fares.

 Checked Bag Allowances and Fees